andreamoleri/DataArchitecture/Relazione.md

 It is important to clarify that while MongoDB's Document Model is flexible, it is not entirely schema-less but rather schema-flexible.
 This flexibility extends to employing Schema Validation and accommodating diverse data types within MongoDB.
 Additionally, MongoDB supports nested or embedded documents, enabling the construction of complex data relationships.
 Normalization of data is achievable through database references.
-The complication lies in aligning data modeling decisions with application requirements, contrasting with the traditional approach of modeling data in relational databases.
+The complication lies in aligning data representation decisions with application requirements, contrasting with the traditional approach of representing data in relational databases.

-Unlike the standard procedure of gathering data requirements, modeling data, and then handing over the data to developers, MongoDB's methodology commences with understanding application requirements, user interactions, and subsequently tailoring data modeling accordingly.
+Unlike the standard procedure of gathering data requirements, modeling data, and then handing over the data to developers, MongoDB's methodology commences with understanding application requirements, user interactions, and subsequently tailoring data representation accordingly.
 MongoDB's versatility enables various data storage approaches, including normalization, embedding related data for cohesive access, or employing hybrid methods as dictated by application needs.
-The final goal of data modeling is to optimize storage, querying, and resource utilization, enhancing application performance and reducing database costs as a consequence.
-Once the foundational data modeling framework is established, attention can be directed towards modeling data relationships.
+The final goal of data representation is to optimize storage, querying, and resource utilization, enhancing application performance and reducing database costs as a consequence.
+Once the foundational data representation framework is established, attention can be directed towards representing data relationships.
 A well-crafted data model simplifies data management, enhances query efficiency, minimizes resource consumption, and mitigates database operational costs.

 #### Types of Data Relationships

 When discussing data relationships, it is crucial to delineate between various types: One-To-One, One-To-Many, and Many-To-Many.
-Additionally, we will dive into the two primary methods for modeling these relationships:
+Additionally, we will dive into the two primary methods for representing these relationships:
 Embedding and Referencing.
 As we already said, it is important to structure our data to align with the querying and updating patterns of our application.
 In that regard, understanding common relationship types in databases is extremely important.